zhengzhengfr/CompoundDrop/README.md

 This is the numerical codes (based on the Basilisk open-source software, basilisk.fr) used to produce the numerical results presented in the PNAS paper.
 Note that the Basilisk should be installed before running these codes.
-Basically, to run in parallel, type these line one by one (27 means number of cores used):
+Basically, to run in parallel, type these command lines one by one (27 means number of cores used):

 qcc -source -D_MPI=1 0impactCompoundSolid-water.c
 mpicc -O2 -Wall -std=c99 -D_MPI=1 _0impactCompoundSolid-water.c -o cs -lm